eclipse-archived/ceylon-ide-eclipse/README.md

 _This is the **simplest way** to install the Ceyon IDE Eclipse plugin._

-1. Follow the instructions found there :
+1. Follow the instructions found there:

     <http://ceylon-lang.org/documentation/1.0/ide/install>